It doesn’t matter if you’re buying a new or used car, it’s important to understand the financial impact.

 The first point is self-explanatory, but the second one will take a bit of research on your behalf.

 Every year, Kelley Blue Book shares its “Best Resale Value Awards” list.
-You can search by brand, overall top 10 winners, and category winners.
+You can search by brand, overall top 10 winners and category winners to find out which cars are more likely have to high trade-in or resale value.

 4. Fuel Costs